rstager/ARoboCar/README.md

 Unreal Engine car simulator for training our self driving car.
 Includes a scene capture class.

-This requires UnrealEnginePython.
+This project requires UnrealEnginePython.
+There  should be to add this dependency to the build system, but for now just run the following commands ONCE.
 ```
->mkdir Plugins
 >cd Plugins
 >git clone https://github.com/20tab/UnrealEnginePython.git
 ```